A Guide to Vitamin C: An Essential Immunity Booster

 • Vitamin C: This term is more general and can refer to the vitamin C complex as it occurs naturally in foods.
 In food sources, vitamin C is not just ascorbic acid but also includes other components such as bioflavonoids, which are compounds that often exist in fruits and vegetables alongside ascorbic acid.
 These additional compounds can enhance the absorption and effectiveness of vitamin C.

-So, while ascorbic acid is the pure form of vitamin C and the form most often used in supplements, the term “vitamin C” can refer to both ascorbic acid and the other naturally occurring elements that can be found alongside it in food sources.
+So, while ascorbic acid is the pure form of vitamin C and the form most often used in supplements, the term “Vitamin C” can refer to both ascorbic acid and the other naturally occurring elements that can be found alongside it in food sources.
 Both forms are essential for health, but some argue that the natural form with its additional components can offer more holistic benefits.

 What are the Health Benefits of Vitamin C?